bcgov/ExchangeLabOps/README.md

 ## How to Contribute

 Please do offer your feedback on how well our content supports your team's operations at the lab.
-You can contribute issues directly to this repository for things that need to be fixed, or email CSILab@gov.bc.ca
+You can contribute issues directly to this repository for things that need to be fixed, or email ExchangeLab@gov.bc.ca.

 ## License